css-hooks/css-hooks/docs/configuration/index.md

 ## Compose reusable conditions

-Use `and`, `or`, and `not` to create named conditions from registered hooks.
+Use `and`, `or`, and `not` to create conditions from other conditions/hooks.

 ```typescript
 export const hoverOnly = and("@media (hover: hover)", "&:hover");
 export const intent = or(hoverOnly, "&:focus-visible");
 ```

-For best results, define generic, atomic hooks and register each one.
+For best results, create generic atomic hooks.
 A hook such as `&:hover` works on its own and, through `and`, `or`, and `not`, combines with hooks such as `&:focus` and `&:enabled` to express more specific conditions.
-The combinators build on hooks you have already registered, which promotes reuse and keeps the generated stylesheet small.
+The combinators build on existing hooks, which promotes reuse and keeps the generated stylesheet small.

-Continue to [Usage](../usage/index.md) to apply these conditions as override styles.
+Continue to [Usage](../usage/index.md) to apply these conditions with override styles.